jmenacho1/Economic-Data-and-Social-Impact/README.md

 ## Caveats and Considerations
 * General Economic Prosperity enjoyed over scope of Dataset
 * Different Crime-battling regimes and Methods (i.e. Stop-And-Frisk)
-* Is Social Unrest that is Independant of Economic Malaise skewing Data?
+* Is Social Unrest that is Independent of Economic Malaise skewing Data?